KentonParton/behavioral_cloning/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 To prevent overfitting, data was augmented by flipping images using OpenCV's cv2.flip() and inverting the the steering angle.
 This doubled the amount of training data.
+Furthermore, an l2 regularizer was used which minimizes the parameters.

 #### 3. Model parameter tuning